 Whatever you get up to in the morning, cool off with a refreshing frozen treat at Rori’s Artisanal Creamery or Tifa Chocolate & Gelato—both excellent sweet spots!
 Then it’s time to head to the coast to feel the sand between your toes and breathe in the fresh sea air.
 Take the PCH towards Malibu to hit Point Mugu, or head north towards Ventura County Coast beaches that stretch from Port Hueneme Beach and Oxnard State Beach Park up to C-Street Surfer’s Point in Ventura.

 Back in town, get your culture fix.
-Check out the latest art exhibit at Studio Channel Islands and the “Visit Ireland” Exhibit at The Camarillo Art Center on display throughout March.
+Check out the latest art exhibit at Studio Channel Islands or take a self-guider historical tour of Camarillo.
 Embrace the Emerald Isle spirit with a pint at The Local, Camarillo’s signature Irish bar.
 Or go for a St. Patrick’s Day-inspired pub crawl with a Californian twist along Camarillo’s Beer Trail.
 You can drink the rainbow from light to dark beers as you hop from local craft breweries including Inspiration Ale, Flat Fish Brewing Co. and Topa Topa Brewing Co.For tonight’s dinner, try a laid-back, family-friendly spot like Yolanda’s Mexican Café, Ottavio’s Italian Restaurant or Freda’s Woodfired Kitchen.
 If you plan ahead, book a lane for some post-dinner bowling at Harley’s Camarillo Bowl.

 Day 3 – Farm Fresh